whenToSleep/dice_console/readme.md

-Hi, this is my fist study project!
+Hi, this is my first study project!